radoslavtomas/valForm/README.md

 ## valForm

-valForm is lightweight javascript form validation library (18kb minified, 6kb gzip) inspired by Rick Harrison's validate.js - [http://rickharrison.github.io/validate.js](http://rickharrison.github.io/validate.js).
+valForm is lightweight javascript form validation library (26kb minified, 8kb gzip) inspired by Rick Harrison's validate.js - [http://rickharrison.github.io/validate.js](http://rickharrison.github.io/validate.js).

-valForm does not have any dependencies and is fully customizable customizable.
+valForm does not have any dependencies, it's fully customizable and provides some basic validation methods and also tools to easily change/add different methods to your liking and needs.
+It will also accept asynchronous validation methods.

-It aims to be unopinionated about any front-end framework.
+You should not forget about strong server side validation as well!

-It uses javascript MutationObserver interface to watch for changes to the DOM which means it will always have fresh state of your form fields even these would be added dynamically.
+valForm uses javascript MutationObserver interface to watch for changes on the DOM which means it will always have fresh state of your form fields even these would be added dynamically.

 ### Installation